Docked: Mar 14, 2026

 CursorIDE of choice.

-ClaudeIt's my preferred model, even if the Mac App is quite… inefficient.
-Either way, it's my go-to.
+ClaudeIt's my go-to-model, even if the Mac App is rather… inefficient.

 GhosttyTerminal of choice.
 Fast, native, a joy to use.